Get exclusive member benefits & effect social change. Join Today

 The symptoms of OA vary from person to person.
 Some people may only have mild pain and swelling.
 Others may experience joint damage that significantly affects their quality of life.
 OA of the knees, in particular, is a major cause of disability in the United States.

-For most people with OA, stiffness is usually worse in the mornings.
-It is usually also worse after long periods of inactivity or rest.
+For most people with OA, stiffness is worse in the mornings.
+It is usually also worse after periods of inactivity or rest.
 At these times, joints may feel:

 Soreness and aching pain are common symptoms of OA.
 Muscle pain can also occur in the surrounding tissue.
 Usually, pain, like stiffness, is most intense after sleep or a period of inactivity.

 Some people with OA feel more pain during movement of the joints and less pain when at rest.
 Over time, the pain may occur even when the joints are not used.

 Joint tenderness, sensitivity of the joints to touch, can also occur in people with OA.

 Swelling is more common in people with RA than OA.
 However, people with OA also experience swelling.
 Swelling is the body’s reaction to irritants, such as bone on bone contact.
 It contributes to the stiffness and pain experienced by patients with OA.